-The rabies vaccine protects your dog against infection of the rabies virus.
-It is given to puppies at 12 weeks old, with booster shots at one year and every three years after that.
+Rabies: The rabies vaccine protects your dog against infection of the rabies virus.
+It is given to puppies at 12 weeks old, with booster shots at one year and every three years after that unless state law requires it to be done more frequently.
 "The rabies vaccine is critical, not just for the health of cats, dogs and livestock, but for public health in general," said Shagensky.
 "Rabies has essentially been eliminated from the dog and cat populations in the United States.
-This provides a crucial barrier against human rabies infection, since pets are the animals with which people most commonly come in contact."
+This provides a crucial barrier against human rabies infection since pets are the animals with which people most commonly come in contact."

-The DA22P vaccine is a combination vaccine that protects your dog from many serious illnesses, the most common of which is distemper.
-According to Shagensky, distemper is a viral disease that affects both the immune and neurological systems, and it can be rapidly fatal.
-The DA22P also protects from adenovirus-2, parvovirus and parainfluenza — all of which range from serious to potentially fatal to your canine.
+DA2PP: The DA2PP vaccine is a combination vaccine that protects your dog from many serious illnesses, the most common of which is distemper.
+According to Shagensky, distemper is a viral disease that affects both the immune and neurological systems and it can be rapidly fatal.
+The DA2PP also protects from adenovirus-2, parvovirus and parainfluenza — all of which range from serious to potentially fatal to your canine.
 This vaccine starts around 6 to 8 weeks old and is given every three to four weeks until the puppy is 14 to 16 weeks old.
-It is given as a booster shot at one year, and again every three years.
+It is given as a booster shot at one year and again every three years.

-The bordatella vaccine protects against a highly contagious bacteria that causes respiratory tract infections in dogs.
+Bordetella (kennel cough): The bordetella vaccine protects against a highly contagious bacteria that causes respiratory tract infections in dogs.
 "At PAW, we consider this a 'semi-core' vaccine, in that we give it to all puppies, along with one of their DA2PP vaccines.
 We then booster it yearly for dogs who spend any time at daycare, kennels, boarding facilities, dog shows or some groomers," said Shagensky.

 Partners for Healthy Pets is a non-profit initiative that works with veterinarians and other animal care companies to ensure animals are getting the preventative health care they need.
 Visit their website to find a trustworthy vet in your area.